How Do I Transition My Baby From 2 Naps to 1 Nap?

 • Trouble Falling Asleep for Naps: One sure sign your baby is ready for the 2 to 1 nap transition is if they’re suddenly having trouble falling asleep during a nap, probably the second one.
 This is a sign that their wake window is getting longer, and they don’t need that rest.

-• Nap Protests: Similarly, if your suddenly refuses a nap they used to naturally need or enjoy, their sleep pattern is probably shifting toward a 1 nap day.
+• Nap Protests: Similarly, if your baby suddenly refuses a nap they used to naturally need or enjoy, their sleep pattern is probably shifting toward a 1 nap day.

 • Your Baby Misses a Nap and Doesn’t “Miss” It: Often you can tell when your baby needs some sleep, most notably they’re cranky or fussy.
 If your baby misses a nap and isn’t cranky, that’s a sign they don’t need that nap anymore and it may be time for the 2 to 1 nap transition.